-Drive the schedule for components and fluid systems, which impact design release cadence and capacity capabilities.
-Ensure that all parts are fabricated, assembled, and/or purchased at the correct time to facilitate the build schedules.
+Ensure that all parts are fabricated, assembled, and/or purchased at the correct time to facilitate the build schedules

-Resolve, analyze and solve discrepancies, while interfacing with the quality team (resolving issues for design, fabrication, and assembly).
-Provide feedback to design team to make designs more manufacturable for continuous improvement.
+Resolve and analyze manufacturing discrepancies, while interfacing with the quality team (resolving issues for design, fabrication, and assembly)

-Bachelor’s degree in aerospace, mechanical, physics, chemistry, materials or welding engineering.
+Bachelor's degree in aerospace, manufacturing, mechanical, or industrial engineering

-1 years hands-on fabrication, assembly, and/or testing experience (internship experience can supplement industry experience).
+• Candidates must have at least 2 years of hands-on manufacturing, fabrication, assembly, and/or testing experience (internship experience can supplement for the required industry experience)

 PREFERRED SKILLS AND EXPERIENCE:

-Master’s degree in aerospace, mechanical, physics, chemistry, materials or welding engineering.
+Master's degree in aerospace, manufacturing, mechanical or industrial engineering

-Fluid system manufacturing techniques, processes, equipment, and other processes such as: P&ID development, orbital tube welding, tube bending and pressure testing.
+Knowledge of metallic or composite manufacturing techniques, processes, equipment, and other processes such as: machining, welding, drilling, sheet metal forming, and stamping